 There’s a little franchise called Star Wars.
-It’s hard to beat, especially with a plethora of new Star Wars films coming from Lucasfilm and Disney.
 You can’t beat that franchise.
-Even the Wachowski siblings tried, and failed, with Jupiter Ascending.
+Even the Wachowski siblings tried and failed with Jupiter Ascending.
 And while Guardians of the Galaxy shocked everyone with its success, the only reason it came to be was because of Marvel and its Cinematic Universe success.

 8. “It’s high concept.”

 This is a term that is used on the other side of the table, and shouldn’t be used by screenwriters attempting to sell their script.
 The powers that be will dictate if your script is high concept by reading your logline.
 If it is, it’ll be evident by that alone.

 You want to convey confidence.
 Apologizing for something you lack forces them into uncomfortable territory.
 In the end, the powers that be don’t want you to pitch.
 They really just want you to showcase your passion and knowledge of your script.
 If you can’t convey that, why should they hire you?
 So put your insecurities aside.